Unleash/unleash/website/docs/using-unleash/deploy/upgrading-unleash.md

 ## Upgrading to v6 from v5

 [Unleash v6](https://github.com/Unleash/unleash/issues/4380) was released on June 6th, 2024. **We expect this upgrade to be straightforward**, provided you have followed the previous migration guides on this page.
-We're removing some features that were deprecated in version 5, and deprecating some features that will continue to be supported during v6.
+We're removing some features that were deprecated in version 5 and marking some features as deprecated, but these will continue to be supported during version 6.
 Here's the list of the outstanding changes you need to take into account when migrating from v5 to v6:

 ### Remove Passport libs from the official open source Docker distribution

 *If you're not using the official open source image, you can safely ignore this change.*

-The [official open source docker image](https://hub.docker.com/r/unleashorg/unleash-server) stop including these libraries which are custom authentication.
-If you're using this feature, there is a [community image](https://github.com/Unleash/unleash-docker-community) which adds these dependencies.
+The [official open source Docker image](https://hub.docker.com/r/unleashorg/unleash-server) no longer includes these custom authentication libraries.
+If you're using this feature, there is a [community image](https://github.com/Unleash/unleash-docker-community) that contains (and will continue to contain) these dependencies.

 ### Drop support for PostgreSQL versions 10, 11 and 12